List of webcomic awards: National Cartoonists Society Awards

 The National Cartoonist Society Division Awards (also called the National Cartoonist Society Awards, the Reuben awards, or the Silver Reubens) are awards for cartooning, illustration and animation which have been presented since 1956.
 They are presented by the National Cartoonists Society, an organization of professional cartoonists in the United States.

 The NCS first presented a category for webcomics in 2012.
 The next year it was split into two categories — Online Comics – Short Form, and Online Comics – Long Form — which remains the set-up through 2019.

 The awards are given out in May each year.
 The naming of each award ceremony is not always consistent, with some ceremonies being referred to as the year they are in, some as the year past, and some not as a year but as a count, eg "the 71st" ceremony.
 The current naming system appears to be that the award ceremony relates to the previous year; for example, the "2018 Divisional Awards" were presented in May 2019.
 This is the naming system used in the table below.

 Ringo Awards

 The Ringo Awards are given for achievement in comic books.
 Named for artist Mike Wieringo, the Ringo Awards were founded by Cards, Comics, and Collectibles in Reisterstown, Maryland and the Ringo Awards Committee in 2017 to be the successor to the Harvey Awards that left the Baltimore Comic-Con as its venue in 2016.

 The Ringo Awards are nominated by an open vote among comic-book professionals and fans.
 The winners are selected from the top two fan choices as the first two nominees and the professional jury selects the remaining three nominees in each category.

 The Ringo Awards have included a Best Webcomic category since its first awards ceremony in 2017.
+In 2021, a separate category for Humor Webcomic was introduced.